przelewy24/p24-mobile-lib-ios/README.md

 P24.startTrnDirect(params, in: parentViewController, delegate: p24TransferDelegate)
 ```

-In order to serve the transaction result, a relevant result method event listener must be transferred:
+In order to serve the transaction result, a delegate must be provided:

 ```swift
 func p24TransferOnSuccess() {